gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

         connection = mysql://keystoneUser:keystonePass@10.0.0.3/keystone

-* Restart the keystone servce:
+* Restart the keystone service:

 ::

         service keystone restart

-* Popolate the keystone database:
+* Populate the keystone database:

 ::

         keystone-manage db_sync

-which will popolate the database with the needed information.
+which will populate the database with the needed information.

 * Create Tenants, Roles and Users

-Before starting you have to setup two environment virables needed for correct functionallity of the keystone service:
+Before starting you have to setup two environment variables needed for the correct functionality of the keystone service:

 ::